the mountain teaches the dreaming

 SOURCING

-Paralleling the ongoing development of skillful technique are the equally essential virtues of personal freedom, spontaneity, and intuition.
-Without the capacity to give oneself totally to a given source, force or archetype, no amount of technique can hide the lack of vitality demonstrated by any holding back from total immersion in the experience.
-I call this process Sourcing, as it nurtures the talent for direct access to, expression and embodiment of, whatever sources of energy are being engaged.
+Paralleling the ongoing development of skill and technique were the equally essential virtues of personal freedom, spontaneity, and intuition.
+Without the capacity to give oneself totally to a given source, force, or archetype, no amount of technique can hide absence of vitality.
+Sourcing nurtures the talent for direct access to, expression and embodiment of, whatever sources of energy are being engaged and expressed.
 Sourcing means to leave the self-conscious watcher behind and enter the circle of participation.
 Words, images, explanations all belong to the watcher.
 To the participant -- experience is everything.

 Click this for how the term "archetype" is being used.